morsky/FuelConsumptionCalculator/README.md

 # Fuel Consumption Calculator

-This is an Adroid application whitch calculates the average fuel consumption, stores data for each vehicle and displays chart with graphic.
+This is an Android application whitch calculates the average fuel consumption, stores data for each vehicle and displays chart with graphic.
 There is an option for spliting the bill, too.

 ## How to install